Lesbicacomingsoon/amd-ryzen-ignore-stapm/README.md

 ### Custom UEFI keys

-Dkms-install generates module signing keys on its first run.
-These have to be added to your machines UEFI key database.
-The following command will ask you to set a password, which is only needed _one single time_ later in the MOK manager.
+Secure boot is almost certainly enabled on your system.
+This means it only loads custom kernel modules when they are signed with your own UEFI keys.
+The previous setup step has already done this for us, including the creation of a key.
+This key must be added to your machines UEFI key database, which can be done with the following command.
+The command will ask you to set a custom password.
+The password is not very important and can be reset as often as you want.
+It is used _only one single time_ later in this guide, and then never again.

 ```sh
 sudo mokutil --import /var/lib/dkms/mok.pub
 ```

 Restart your system.
 This will boot into the MOK manager.
-Choose `Enroll MOK`, enter your password and then reboot.
+Choose `Enroll MOK`, enter your custom password and then reboot.
 [Here](https://github.com/dell/dkms/blob/f7f526c145ecc01fb4ac4eab3009b1879b14ced4/README.md#secure-boot)
 are some screenshots describing the process.
 After rebooting, the module will be loaded and shows up in dmesg.
 It will print a message about the kernel being tainted, but this just means it loaded an